AntMan-opensource/AntMan-opensource.github.io/README.md

 | **News :**

+| [2024-09-21] 🚀🚀🚀We have released our ground truth and reproducing materials for our research questions of empirical study.

+| [2024-10-08] 🚀🚀🚀We have released our tool, and welcome to share your feedback with us.

+| [2024-10-15] 🚀🚀🚀We have successfully notified target repositories of 274 1/N-day vulnerabilities with 188 of them confirmed.

+| [2024-10-20] 🚀🚀🚀We have notified target repositories of 73 0-day vulnerabilities with 67 of them confirmed.

-| [2024-10-20] 🚀🚀🚀We have successfully detected 4,593 recurring vulnerabilities, with 307 confirmed by developers, and identified 73 new 0-day vulnerabilities across 15 repositories, receiving 5 CVE identifiers.
+| [2024-10-20] 🚀🚀🚀We reported 21 unique 0-day vulnerabilities to CVE with 5 CVE identifiers assigned.

+| [2024-11-01] 🚀🚀🚀Our paper is submitted to ISSTA 2025.

 # AntMan